 What we're doing

-The project is looking into the connections between surface water and groundwater from Project 1007.
-AECOM Technical Services Inc. is providing the initial assessment and evaluation.
-They are working with Valley Branch Watershed District to gather current and historical data.
+The project is looking into the connections between the waste source areas, soil, sediment, surface water and groundwater from Project 1007.
+AECOM Technical Services Inc. is providing assessment and evaluation.

 A source assessment looks at a defined area (delineation), in this case Project 1007, to investigate.
 A feasibility study is a detailed evaluation of alternative cleanup options.
 Data from the source assessment will help to develop the feasibility study.